Bairro Alto, the "upper neighborhood"

 Where to Stay in Bairro Alto

 Bairro Alto may be a nightlife district but, thankfully, its hotels are outside the noisiest streets.
 In Camões Square, facing the neighborhood’s grid of streets, is Lisbon’s most distinguished boutique hotel, the Bairro Alto Hotel.
 Facing the neighborhood’s famous viewpoint São Pedro de Alcântara is the Lumiares Hotel, while by the Santa Catarina viewpoint is the Verride Palácio Santa Catarina.
+The grandest of them all is the Palácio Ludovice Wine Experience Hotel, right across from the Glória Funicular.

 For more details and recommendations, see the best hotels in Bairro Alto.